kasperschmidt/TDOSE/README.md

 - [Schmidt et al. (2019)](http://ui.adsabs.harvard.edu/abs/2019arXiv190605891S)

 ## Flowchart of TDOSE
-`TDOSEflowchart.png` (displayed below) presents a schemative overview of the different elements making up TDOSE and the workflow for the available extractions.
-The figure is taken from [Schmidt et al. (2019)](#references) whihc also describes the indivudal steps and outputs in detail.
+`TDOSEflowchart.png` (displayed below) presents a schematic overview of the different elements making up TDOSE and the workflow for the available extractions.
+The figure is taken from [Schmidt et al. (2019)](#references) which also describes the individual steps and outputs in detail.

 <a href="TDOSEflowchart.png"><img src="TDOSEflowchart.png" align="center" height="800" ></a>